 - It can also be somewhat difficult to position the body to allow for this position without much discomfort on the back.

 - Alternatively, hop onto the passenger seat, tilt it back a bit.
 Then, place your legs on the dashboard.
-See the picture below.
+See the picture above.

-If this position does not work for you, you can try another option.
-The second way is sitting on the passenger seat and leaning towards the dashboard.
+If that position does not work for you, you can try another option.
+The third way is sitting on the passenger seat and leaning towards the dashboard.
 See the picture above.

 Depending on the car model, this can be uncomfortable.
 Thus, if you choose this method, you should bring a pillow and place it under your arms.
 Some car models also have low seats.
 In this case, you can lift yourself up by placing a hard pillow on the seat.

 The third method is sleeping in normal driving positions, possibly with a somewhat inclined seat.
 Furthermore, you can just lean your head towards the neck support.
 See the picture above.

 In this situation, it is smart to wear an airplane neck support pillow.
 It can be very taxing on the neck to support the head leaning towards the torso.
 However, some people are able to sleep like this, so try what works best for you.